 I often daydream about having one of those huge polytunnels that you see at garden nurseries and growing rows and rows tomatoes inside.
-Maybe one day, who knows!
-But for now, we are sticking to the smaller space version and growing them in a grow bag.
+Maybe one day, who knows.
+But for now, we are sticking to the smaller space version for growing our tomatoes using grow bags to plant them.

-I do however, just love the smell of a tomato plant.
-Greenhouses feel like they are missing something without a tomato plant growing inside.
+I just love the smell of a tomato plant.
+To me, greenhouses always feel like they are missing something without a tomato plant growing inside.

 - A Grow bag

 - 2-3 Tomato Plants (depending on the size of your grow bag)

 - A supportive cane for each plant